wesleyscholl/VoltAI/README.md

 ### CLI Configuration

-Create a `boltai.toml` in your home directory or project root:
+Create a `voltai.toml` in your home directory or project root:

 ```toml
 [indexing]